MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 **Applies to**: [!INCLUDE[ssSDSFull](../../includes/sssdsfull-md.md)] (feature is in public preview)

-Enables you to set the auto drop for global temporary tables.
-The default is ON, which  sets the auto drop as it functions today (see [Global Temporary Tables](create-table-transact-sql.md)).
-When set to OFF, the temporary tables must be manually dropped using DROP TABLE ##TempTable command or will be dropped once the TEMPDB restarts.
+Allows setting the auto drop functionality for [global temporary tables](create-table-transact-sql.md).
+The default is ON, which means that the global temporary tables are automatically dropped when not in use by any session.
+When set to OFF, global temporary tables need to be explicitly dropped using a DROP TABLE statement or will be automatically dropped on server restart.

+- In Azure SQL Database logical server, this option can be set in the individual user databases of the logical server.
+- In SQL Server and Azure SQL Database Managed Instance, this option is set in TEMPDB and the setting of the individual user databases has no effect.

 ##  <a name="Permissions"></a> Permissions
  Requires ALTER ANY DATABASE SCOPE CONFIGURATION